googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

   in the *Version Handler Usage* section.

-When using the `Assets > External Dependency Manager > Unity Package Manager Resolver > Migrate Packages` menu option, UPMR then
+When using the `Assets > External Dependency Manager > Package Manager Resolver > Migrate Packages` menu option, PMR then
 will:

 * List all Version Handler manager packages in the project.